Whimsy Stick

 Breeds

 Border Collies, Aussies, Shelties: need the stalk phase engaged deliberately.
 Slow creep and brief pauses matter more than raw speed.
 Two short sessions daily beats one long one.
-Full breed guide at Border Collie Flirt Pole Routine.
-Also see the Herding Breeds Guide.
+The same arousal regulation principle applies as in the impulse control commands sequence.

 Terriers

 Jack Russells, Fox Terriers, Cairns: intense drive in a small package.
 Invest heavily in the drop-it cue before running full sessions.
 Terriers want to keep the prey and will test your resolve.
 Use high-value food to trade for the lure in early sessions.
-Don’t let sessions become unstructured tug.
+Do not let sessions become unstructured tug.

 Bully